abo-abo/lispy/README.md

 - lispy has short command bindings and doesn't need to switch modes

 Of course it's not magic, lispy needs to have normal/insert mode to perform both functions with <kbd>j</kbd>.
-The difference from vi is that the mode is *explicit* instead of *implicit* - it's determined by the point position or the region state:
+The difference from vi is that the mode is **explicit** instead of **implicit** - it's determined by the point position or the region state:

 - you're in normal mode when the point is before/after paren or the region is active
 - otherwise you're in insert mode

+So people who generally like Emacs bindings (like me) can have the cake and eat it too (no dedicated insert mode + shorter key bindings).
+While people who like vi can still get an experience that's reasonably close to vi for LISP editing (since vi's line-based approach isn't very appropriate for LISP anyway).

 But if you ask:

 > What if I want to insert when the point is before/after paren or the region is active?

-The answer is that because of the LISP syntax you don't want to write this:
+The answer is that because of the LISP syntax you don't want to write
+this:

 ```cl
 j(progn